Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 > If script `setup.sh` fails during package installation (due to network issues), you can re-execute it again.

-- During installation You Might See power10k Configure. if your screen gets randomly Rotated, you better go to termux NOW! -

-That's it. `Termux Desktop` is installed successfully. *Restart Termux* and enter `startdesktop` command to start Termux X11 And Desktop And enter `startdesktopvirgl` if You Want A Virgl Hardware Accelerated Envoirment. <br />
+That's it. `Termux Desktop` is installed successfully. *Restart Termux* and enter `startdesktop` command to start Termux X11 Desktop Or enter `startdesktopvirgl` if You Want A Virgl Hardware Accelerated Envoirment. <br />

-> Do note that the VirGL environment is a bit unstable
+> Do note that the VirGL environment is unstable

 ### Uninstall (WIP)

+> Not gonna be finished until i get everything done.
+(Which is gonna take a while.)
+> Remaining of the stuff here is pretty much from the stock termux desktop.

 If you ever want to uninstall Termux Desktop, just run `setup.sh` with *--uninstall* option.
 Just keep the `setup.sh` script and delete the cloned repository to save space.
 I'll create a separate uninstaller script later.
 The command below will remove all the packages and delete all the config files it installed, including the changes you've made.
 So, Be careful there...
 ```